getreu/tp-note/docs/source/tpnote--manpage.md

     '`from_text_file_content`') and the filename might change slightly (see template '`from_text_file_filename`').
 A possible _sort-tag_
     at the beginning of the filename remains untouched.
-If the filename does not start with a sort tag, the current date is prepended.
+If the filename does not start with a sort tag, the file's creation date is prepended.